johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

     StoreProduct.all_objects.all()
 ```

+Accessing inactive data should always be intentional.

 ---

 If you use custom managers to filter data, I'd bet this pitfall is affecting you.
 Understand the rule, add the runtime check, and fix the leaks.
-A manager that doesn't run isn't protecting anything.
+A manager that doesn't run isn't a safeguard — it's a false sense of security.